Dr. Sabrina Bresciani is a senior assistant professor at the Design Department of the Politecnico di Milano (Italy).

-In her courses she applies project-based learning and experiential learning (i.e., “Filed trip to India”).
-Sabrina is/has been an visiting professor at various universities worldwide including the Università della Svizzera italiana (Switzerland), the Central University of Finance and Economics (China), the Universidad del Pacifico (Peru), Aalto University (Finland), Franklin University Switzerland, the American University in Bulgaria, Eurocampus at Universidad Jaume I (Spain) and the University of Freiburg (Germany).
+Sabrina has been an visiting professor at various universities worldwide including the Università della Svizzera italiana (Switzerland), the Central University of Finance and Economics (China), the Universidad del Pacifico (Peru), Aalto University (Finland), Franklin University Switzerland, the American University in Bulgaria, Eurocampus at Universidad Jaume I (Spain) and the University of Freiburg (Germany).

-She lived in 8 countries, has two multicultural children, and is the founder and president of Kolours, a non-profit social enterprise supporting girls with disabilities in India through design.
+She lived in 8 countries, has two multicultural children, and is the founder and president of Kolours, a non-profit organization for scientific dissemination in the context of mental health and wellbeing.
+She established a social enterprise of girls with physical disabilities in India through design.
 She is the co-founder and vice-president of Alice nel Paese delle Meraviglie (“Alice in Wonderlands”), a non-for-profit organization that supports the parents of children with autism spectrum disorder.